We are proud to offer an exciting PE curriculum at Deer Park which includes activities such as Swimming, Welly Walks and Touch Rugby!

 award for future sports days at our school.
 Both children and parents really enjoyed this day and we appreciate all the support we received.

-Both Fawn class and Roe class have shown a huge improvement over the year during their PE lessons.
+The pupils have shown a huge improvement over the year during their PE lessons.
 PE at Deer Park is not only about learning sports and games but also other areas of development and understanding.
 For example the children in Fawn class are now all able to change themselves into their PE kit only needing help with top buttons and ties!
 It has been great to see children helping each other with

 their uniform and showing excellent teamwork!
 We are extremely proud of the children’s determination to get better and they are always looking to change quicker and beat their time (and get a sticker of course!).